My hearing aids not working, what should I do?

 It's pretty much like one morning you wake up and you cannot see anything.
-It could be that devastating for people who heavily depend on hearing aids to hear and communicate with the world.
+It could be devastating for people who heavily depend on hearing aids to hear and communicate with the world.
 This article is my reflection on the possible reasons why your hearing aids stopped working based on my experience and your options to fix the problem.

 This article covers the following: